 So, what do you think - should performance enhancing drugs be accepted in sports?

 Analysing the evidence

-We have seen the importance of using mass spectrometry to analyse organic compounds, including identifying banned drugs, so why not have a go at analysing mass spectra in the extension activity below.
+We have seen the importance of using mass spectrometry to analyse organic compounds, including identifying banned drugs, so why not have a go at analysing mass spectra in the extension activity in the downloads section below.
 A bit like (the fictional private detective) Sherlock Holmes you will be identifying ‘clues’ in the spectra to identify the ‘culprit’ (the organic compound).

 © University of York